 Supplementary information is provided during lectures and laboratories.

 - Course outline

 - Learning Outcomes

-Students who successfully complete INFO 201 and INFO 202 will be able to
+In addition to the skills learned in INFO 201, students who successfully complete INFO 202 will be able to:

-- Design, build and deploy basic information systems using a modern programming language, frameworks and tools.
+- Design, build, and deploy basic information systems using modern programming languages, frameworks, and tools

-- Explain the infrastructure that underpins deployed applications, including basic concepts of networking, virtualisation and cloud computing.
+- Explain the infrastructure that underpins deployed applications, including basic concepts of networking, virtualisation, and cloud